LemnLabs/polymarket-copy-trading-0x8dxd/README.md

 ```
 1. First you follow how to set up this bot in this readme
 2. You can choose top whales wallet for copy trading
-3. Better start similar amount(reasonable amount is more than $3~4k) with them to copy whales trading logic
+3. better to start with a similar budget.
+A reasonable range would be above $3–4k, especially for building and replicating whale trading logic.
-If using small, it's easy to lose your money
+If using peanuts, it's easy to lose your money.
 ```

 Not sure which tier you need?
 Start at zero.
 Most people who run the Explorer tier never leave it.